kheyer/Genomic-ULMFiT/README.md

 This method is particularly advantageous for genomic data, where large amounts of unlabeled data is abundant and labeled data is scarce.
 The ULMFiT approach allows us to train a model on a large, unlabeled genomic corpus in an unsupervised fashion.
 The pre-trained language model serves as a feature extractor for parsing genomic data.

 Typical deep learning approaches to genomics classification are highly restricted to whatever labeled data is available.
 Models are usually trained from scratch on small datasets, leading to problems with overfitting.
 When unsupervised pre-training is used, it is typically done only on the classification dataset or on synthetically generated data.
-The Genomic-ULMFiT approach uses genome scale corpuses for pretraining to produce better feature extractors than we would get by training only on the classification corpus.
+The Genomic-ULMFiT approach uses genome scale corpuses for pre-training to produce better feature extractors than we would get by training only on the classification corpus.

 This method is still in development, but here are some preliminary results, both positive and negative: